Joe-Brookes-Code-Institute/The-New-Game-Diffculty-Database/README.md

 https://github.com/users/Joe-Brookes-Code-Institute/projects/5/views/1

 # Credits

+# People
-Dillon McCaffrey
+Dillon McCaffrey,
-Amy Richardson
+,Amy Richardson
-John Rearden
+John Rearden,
 And
-Ruairidh MacArthur
+Ruairidh MacArthur.
 For help with the project.

+# Software and sites

 Stable Defuse was used for the AI images seen in the readme.

 WAVE for testing the site

 Core Technologies

 Django: The backbone of this project, providing a robust framework for web application development.

 Bootstrap: Powers the responsive design, ensuring a clean and user-friendly interface across various devices.

 PostgreSQL: Serves as the database management system, offering reliable data storage and retrieval.

 Key Libraries and Tools

 Psycopg: Facilitates PostgreSQL database interaction within Django.

 Toastify.js: Enhances user experience with toast notifications.

 Lighthouse: Employed for performance auditing, optimizing site speed and accessibility.

 Dalton: Utilized for color blindness simulation, improving accessibility for users with color vision deficiencies.
-AI Assistance

 Perplexity AI: Provided valuable assistance in generating code snippets, troubleshooting, and offering suggestions throughout the development process.

 Additional Libraries and Dependencies

-asgiref: ASGI framework for Django. cloudinary and dj3-cloudinary-storage: Used for cloud-based image and file storage.
+asgiref: ASGI framework for Django.

+cloudinary and dj3-cloudinary-storage: Used for cloud-based image and file storage.

 dj-database-url: Allows use of database URLs for configuration.

 django-allauth: Provides authentication, registration, and account management.

 django-extensions: Adds additional management commands to Django.

 gunicorn: WSGI HTTP server for running Django in production.

 Pillow: Python Imaging Library, used for image processing.

 python-dotenv: Reads key-value pairs from a .env file and sets them as environment variables.

 sqlparse: SQL parsing and formatting library.

 whitenoise: Allows serving of static files.

-Project build by Joe Brookes.
+# Project built by Joe Brookes.